v7labs/webhook-patch-server/README.md

 ## V7 workflow

-For more details about setting up the V7 workflow associated with this use-case please see the [following documentation].
+For more details about setting up the V7 workflow associated with this use-case please see the [following documentation](https://github.com/v7labs/webhook-patch-server).
 Here it is described how to configurate and use the webhook to communicate with the running server.